vid/SenseBase/README.md

 npm install SenseBase

-You will need to have make and g++ installed for some components.
+Then npm install if you are working directly in the source base.

-# Manual install part
+Presuming a debian derived distro, you will need to have build-essentials installed

-* Copy tika-app (tested with tika-app-1.4.jar) to ext-lib for document conversion to match bin/extractText.sh
+For document conversion, copy tika-app (tested with tika-app-1.4.jar) to ext-lib to match bin/extractText.sh

 # Configure